Lauren Sesselmann: Club career

 Following her time at Purdue, Sesselmann remained in the area to play for F.C.
 Indiana, based in Greater Lafayette.
 She played in both the Women's Premier Soccer League in 2007 and W-League in 2008 with the club.
 She scored nine goals and four assists in 14 games for the Lionesses in 2008, as they were runners-up in the W-League.

 On January 16, 2009, Sesselmann was drafted by Chicago Red Stars with the 44th overall pick in the 2009 WPS Draft.
-She was waived prior to the season and signed by Sky Blue FC in May 2009.
+She was waived before the season and signed by Sky Blue FC in May 2009.
 In 2010, Sesselmann attended training camp with Saint Louis Athletica, but was released during camp.
 She then signed with the Atlanta Beat, where manager Gareth O'Sullivan converted her from forward to defence.
 Sesselmann debuted with the Atlanta Beat on April 11, 2010 in a match against Philadelphia Independence, earning her first WPS start at left back.

 In 2013, she joined FC Kansas City in the new National Women's Soccer League.
-On January 10, 2014, it was announced that Sesselmann was selected by the Houston Dash with the third pick in the 2014 NWSL Expansion Draft.
+On January 10, 2014, it was announced that Sesselmann was selected by the Houston Dash as the third pick in the 2014 NWSL Expansion Draft.
 However, her role with the Dash has been put into question by a statement from her agent stating it is "in her best interest to explore options as a free agent".

 Following two years out of the game, Sesselmann joined the Santa Clarita Blue Heat in May 2017.

 International career

-Sesselmann acquired Canadian citizenship in 2010 through her father, who is from Newfoundland and Labrador, and was called up to the Canada national team for training camp leading up to two friendlies against the United States in September 2011.
+Sesselmann acquired Canadian citizenship in 2010 through her father, who is from Newfoundland and Labrador, and was called up to the Canada women's national team for training camp leading up to two friendlies against the United States in September 2011.
 She won her first cap on September 17, 2011 against the USA, playing the full 90 minutes.
 She also started her second game on September 23, 2011.

 Sesselmann was named to the 18-player Canadian squad for the 2011 Pan American Games at Guadalajara.
 She started in four of five matches and appeared as a substitute in the other as Canada went on to win the gold medal.

 In Canada's run to a bronze medal at the 2012 Olympics, Sesselmann started all six matches.

-Sesslemann represented Canada at the 2015 FIFA Women's World Cup.
+Sesselmann represented Canada at the 2015 FIFA Women's World Cup.
 In the quarter-finals against England, she slipped and fell on the turf, which led to a goal for England.

-Sesslemann was honoured by Canada Soccer in June 2017, along with fellow Olympic bronze medalists Jonelle Filigno, Robyn Gayle, Kaylyn Kyle and Josée Bélanger.
+Sesselmann was honoured by Canada Soccer in June 2017, along with fellow Olympic bronze medalists Jonelle Filigno, Robyn Gayle, Kaylyn Kyle and Josée Bélanger.